 This morning, take a Naturalist-guided CRUISE of the remote yet extensive Tortuguero canals famous for its abundant wildlife.
 Your eagle-eye guide will help you spot some of the fauna that call this region home which includes more than 125 species of mammals, 124 species of reptiles, and over 375 species of birds.
 Return to the lodge for a NATURE WALK into the rainforest led by your guide who explains the flora commonly found here and its uses.
 This afternoon, visit the small town of Tortuguero consisting of a few shops and restaurants, no cars, and dirt roads.
 Here, visit the SEA TURTLE CONSERVANCY MUSEUM and learn about the various endangered sea turtles that come here annually to nest and lay their eggs.
 This area was declared a National Park in 1975 to protect these turtles and today Tortuguero is home to the largest green turtle rookery in North America.
 Other turtles found here include the Hawksbill, Leatherback, Loggerhead, and Olive Ridley.
 If you are lucky, you may be able to observe some of these turtles nesting on the beach during an optional night walk on the beach.

-Today will be spent exploring Arenal and its vast primary rainforest, and learning about its rich biodiversity.
+Today will be spent exploring ARENAL NATIONAL PARK and its vast primary rainforest, and learning about its rich biodiversity.
 Venture into the jungle canopy on the ARENAL HANGING BRIDGES, which consist of 15 bridges suspended in the treetops and allows your Naturalist to point out various species of plants, birds, butterflies, monkeys, sloths, and other animals commonly found here.
-On a clear day you will get a 360-degree view of the tropical rainforest, as well as stunning views of Arenal Volcano.
-This afternoon, is free to explore at your leisure.
+On a clear day, you will get a 360-degree view of the tropical rainforest, as well as stunning views of Arenal Volcano.
+This afternoon is free to explore at your leisure.
 Tonight, perhaps take an optional tour to the world-famous Tabacón Hot Springs.
-These natural hot springs are the result of rainwater heated by magma in the Earth’s interior that then rises to surface, taking with it minerals found in the Earth’s crust.
+These natural hot springs are the result of rainwater heated by magma in the Earth’s interior that then rises to the surface, taking with it minerals found in the Earth’s crust.
 Enjoy time to relax in the waters that are so beneficial to your skin and body.

-En route to San José, visit SARCHI Village, known as the center of Costa Rican handcrafts and where you will see the artists in their workshops making the famous oxcarts.
-Enjoy time here for lunch before continuing to San José for a short city TOUR to see the historic National Theater and the Metropolitan Cathedral, and other sites in downtown San José.
+En route to San José, visit SARCHI Village, known as the center of Costa Rican handicrafts and where you’ll see the artists in their workshops making the famous ox carts.
+Enjoy time here for lunch before continuing to San José for a short city ORIENTATION to see the historic National Theater, the Metropolitan Cathedral, and other sites in downtown San José.